boarfish55/potatofs/README.md

 TODO
 ====

+* Add a test for unlink on large file; resulting slabs should be truncated.
+* Add validation in config_read, right now even if we point it at a dir it just silently works.
+* In low-space conditions, run flush/purge more often to free up space.
+The problem is that is also clogs up the workers.
+Maybe we need an separate control socket that's used by non-workers.
+Would also solve the potatoctl claim vs. fs deadlock.
+* Don't put backend get/put args on the command line, for security reasons.
+  Pass to stdin in JSON instead (one line).
+Add warning in backend cp/scp about the fact that those leak the slab names in the ps output and it's better to use something other than shell scripts.
+* Add a "rm" handler in backend scritps, though mention this will only be used by fsck, therefore is optional.
+* Add a "wide" option to top
 * Doublecheck that atime is working as intended, add a test
 * Have fsck verify the slabdb too; the db must match the actual slabs.
-* Compare owners in slabdb and backend slabs when downloading slabs to make sure we're not using something from a "rogue" instance.
-* Purging also needs to cleanup the backend of unreferenced slabs on the backend.
+* Purging also needs to cleanup the backend of unreferenced slabs?
+Or maybe just fsck.
-* Add a way for potatoctl to dump inode fields in JSON, such as to list all entries in a directory, or the size of a file inode.
-Useful to to manual claims and all.
+* Add a way for potatoctl to dump inode fields in JSON, such as to list all entries in a directory, or the size of an inode.
+Useful to to do manual claims and all.
 * potatoctl's code is generally pretty ugly.
 Needs some cleanup.
 Tests too.
 * exlog (possibly renaming to xlog) needs to cleanup in how calls are made and also how we have to clear the error in many places.
+Also we should add a descriptive text to the contextual errors instead of just printing the index.
 * Refactor de fuse ops handling as a queue so we can implement nice things like interrupting in flight operations, or journaling/soft updates.